shlomiassaf/angular-worker-loader/README.md

 ## Usage

+> Boilerplate type overhead for demo purposes, see shorter demo below.

 ``` ts
 // main.ts - This code run's on the UI thread.
 import { ApplicationRef } from '@angular/core';